joonassandell/rebirth-wordpress-project/README.md

 2. Create a password and give it all the permissions.
 Copy password to your own personal secure location.
 3. In `composer.json` replace your private repository url to include your credentials `https://username:app_password@bitbucket.org/author/repository.git`

 **Do not commit the above changes** just use it temporarily to get the repository.

 ### How to setup a [multisite network](https://wordpress.org/support/article/before-you-create-a-network/)

-Following instructions setup WPMS to use blogs in subfolders.
+Following instructions setup WPMS to use blogs in sub folders.

 1. Read [Before You Create A Network](https://wordpress.org/support/article/before-you-create-a-network/)
-2. Add the following lines to `wp-config.php:~91` and make sure the're set correctly:
+2. Add the following lines to `wp-config.php:~91` and make sure they're set correctly:

 ```
 /**